 - Log of journals read, courses attended, people spoken to.

-- Engagement with PHS – whomever has seen the doctor should produce a statement.
+- Engagement with PHS – whoever has seen the doctor should produce a statement.

 - Expert evidence – have the investigation panel/GMC suggested the doctor be reviewed?
 If not consider a report.